 Will using the card help build my credit rating?

 No. This is not a credit card, so you will not have a credit history with the card.

 What should I do if I lose my card?

 Call Access Services immediately at 1.800.827.0829 and select extension 3.
 If you report the lost card immediately, you will not be held responsible for any charges you did not authorize.
 Your old card will be cancelled, and you’ll be given information on how to request a replacement card.
 Any money on your old card will be transferred to your replacement card.
-The charge for a replacement card is as follows:
+The charge for a replacement card is $5.00.